AMERICAN BOARD OF DERMATOLOGY, INC.

 The purposes of the Corporation shall be:

-(a) To elevate and maintain the standards of the specialty of dermatology by encouraging its study and by enhancing its teaching, thus improving the quality of medical care for the public and serving the profession by providing a means to document initial and continued competence in the field.
+(a) To elevate and maintain the standards of the specialty of dermatology by encouraging its study and by enhancing its teaching, thus improving the quality of medical care for the public and serving the profession and patients by providing a means to document initial and continued competence in the field.

 (b) To establish requirements of education and graduate training in dermatology, and to assist in the development of facilities to provide adequate training in all areas that are within the broad scope of the specialty, including clinical dermatology, dermatopathology, microbiology, dermatologic surgery, cutaneous oncology, other medical and surgical disciplines as they pertain to dermatologic problems, medical ethics, cutaneous allergy, sexually transmitted diseases, immunologic diseases, and photobiology as well as anatomy, physiology, biochemistry, molecular biology, laser therapy, radiation physics, radiation therapy, physical therapy, pharmacology, genetics, hematology, and immunology as these disciplines are related to dermatology.